DreamWeb: Reception

 The game was reviewed in 1995 in Dragon #215 by Jay & Dee in the "Eye of the Monitor" column.
-Both reviewers gave the game 1½ out of 5 stars.

-DreamWeb also received negative 2000s reviews from Austin Boosinger of Adventure Gamers (1½ out of 5 stars), David Tanguay of Adventure Classic Gaming (2 out of 5 stars) and Rosemary Young of the now defunct Quandaryland website (1 out of 5 stars).
+Both reviewers gave the game 1½ out of 5 stars.DreamWeb also received negative 2000s reviews from Austin Boosinger of Adventure Gamers (1½ out of 5 stars), Rosemary Young of the now defunct Quandaryland website gave it 1 out of 5 stars.

 Positive reviews were given by Tapio Salminen of the Finnish video games magazine Pelit (91 out of 100), Jamie Davies of the now defunct NTSC-uk website (7 out of 10), the French gaming website JeuxVideo (15 out of 20) and the video games magazine Power Play (85% out of 100%).
 Will Groves reviewed the game for PC Gamer, and while praising the "atmospheric gameworld" he noted that the game felt "irretrievably old fashioned" concluding that while it was not a bad game it was a style of title that had been done many times before and offered nothing novel.